-Yes, we may lose lots of friends after divorce, but we can gain healthier relationships with authentic people.
+Yes, we may lose lots of friends after divorce, and feel lonely at times, but we can gain healthier relationships with authentic people.

 Surround yourself with friends who support the authentic you, while giving you constructive criticism and feedback on where you can improve.
 They will encourage you.
 They set limits and respect your boundaries.
 They’ll be loyal to you throughout life.

 Then, you start to realize that you only want those authentic, healthy relationships in your life because they are what’s best for you… and your emotionally healthy future.